wecre8websites/strapi-page-builder/README.md

 [Strapi](https://strapi.io/) is the leading open-source headless Content Management System.
 It’s 100% JavaScript, fully customizable and developer-first.

-## Overview: Visually edit and build your site using Strapi content and custom componets
+## Visually edit and build your site using Strapi content and custom componets

 The Page Builder plugin adds a visual page editor to Strapi, leting you drag and drop custom sections and connect them to CMS data.